Ventilation & Smoke Control Equipment Installation Business License in Dubai

 The free zone's dedicated business hub infrastructure, including warehousing, shared facilities, and streamlined customs procedures, makes it well suited to companies trading physical goods at scale.
 For calculators and spare parts specifically, the ability to consolidate, store, and redistribute stock efficiently is a significant operational benefit.

-What the Calculators and Spare Parts Trading Licence Covers
+What the Calculators and Spare Parts Trading License Covers

-Activity Code 4741.84 covers the trading of calculators and electronic spare parts under a Trading Licence within the Trading category.
-The licence permits the holder to import, export, re-export, and engage in wholesale distribution of calculators, electronic spare parts, and related components.
+Activity Code 4741.84 covers the trading of calculators and electronic spare parts under a Trading License within the Trading category.
+The license permits the holder to import, export, re-export, and engage in wholesale distribution of calculators, electronic spare parts, and related components.

-It is important to note that the licence is specific to the activity described.
-Trading in goods outside the permitted scope would require a separate or amended licence.
-Retail sales directly to end consumers within the UAE mainland may also require additional approvals or a separate mainland licence arrangement.
+It is important to note that the license is specific to the activity described.
+Trading in goods outside the permitted scope would require a separate or amended license.
+Retail sales directly to end consumers within the UAE mainland may also require additional approvals or a separate mainland license arrangement.

-This licence is particularly well suited to the following types of businesses and individuals:
+This license is particularly well suited to the following types of businesses and individuals:

-Companies seeking to establish a UAE base for re-export operations without the complexity of a mainland licence
+• Companies seeking to establish a UAE base for re-export operations without the complexity of a mainland license

 Licensing Requirements and Compliance